 Reset Leptin Signaling to Cure Obesity

-Does that look like any weight loss advice you ever heard of?
+Does that sound like any weight loss advice you ever heard of?
 Probably not.
 Just keep in mind that you are resetting your fat-to-brain hormone signaling pathway – i.e., for leptin.
 Everything else falls into place once you accomplish that.

 What Can You Expect?